bjh1977/AdalSQL/readme.md

 The solution currently is to use version 15 of ADAL for SQL Server, which first appeared inside the MSI of the preview of SSMS 18 as 15.0.600.33 and is now at 15.0.1000.16.

-I've been using the `InstallAdalSQL.ps1` script (based on [Richie Lee's](https://github.com/RichieBzzzt)) since October 2018 without issue to get the right version on our deploy agents.
+I've been using the `Install-AdalSQL.ps1` script (based on [Richie Lee's](https://github.com/RichieBzzzt)) since October 2018 without issue to get the right version on our deploy agents.
 I've since updated it to also accept a URL if Mirosoft ever make it available.
 In the meantime if you want it, you'll find it in the MSI folder.

+The script will try to uninstall versions 14 (x64), 13 (x64) and 13 (x86) before (re)installing.

 # How
 Either clone the repo or download the file and run: